messica/pmpro-toolkit/readme.txt

 = .5 =
 * FEATURE: Added a script to give non-members a level.
 * BUG FIX: No longer trying to delete the memberships_users table twice.
 (Thanks, bhdd on GitHub)
+* BUG FIX: Fixed issue where only one entry on the usermeta table was deleted for each user.
+(Thanks, bhdd on GitHub)

 = .4 =
 * Added script to change members from one level to another.